Tweetsie Railroad: General information

-Locomotive workshop
+Steam Locomotive Shop

-Tweetsie Railroad also has its own locomotive workshop to maintain its two locomotives as well as overhauling other steam locomotives from several different theme parks such as Walt Disney World, Busch Gardens, Six Flags and Dollywood Express.
+Tweetsie Railroad has its own locomotive workshop to maintain its two locomotives as well as providing repair, parts and overhaul services for other narrow-gauge steam locomotives from several different theme parks such as Busch Gardens, Dollywood, Six Flags, and Walt Disney World.
+The railroad also currently handles parts, restoration and service of steam locomotives built by Crown Metal Products, having purchased the necessary tooling, jigs, inventory and rights in 2004.